kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 returns an error when a recorded assignment no longer fits, so a reduction that would under-serve a pod still fails regardless of the bound.
 On success the policy re-baselines with `SetMachineState(expected)`.
-When no tolerance is in effect (the bound could not be derived, or the option turned it off) the existing error is returned unchanged.
+When no tolerance is in effect (the option is not set, or it is `off`, or the bound could not be derived) the existing error is returned unchanged.

 ### Part 2: deriving the bound

-When the memory manager is initialized at kubelet start (the static policy object is created), derive the bound from the running kernel image: read the `Kernel code`/`Kernel data`/`Kernel bss` lines of `/proc/iomem`, take the physical span from the lowest start to the highest end (the image is contiguous; this captures rodata/alignment gaps), and add a 64 MiB grace for the KiB-scale
+When the memory manager is initialized at kubelet start (the static policy object is created) and the option asks for `auto`, derive the bound from the running kernel image: read the
+`Kernel code`/`Kernel data`/`Kernel bss` lines of `/proc/iomem`, take the physical span from the lowest start to the highest end (the image is contiguous; this captures rodata/alignment gaps), and add a 64 MiB grace for the KiB-scale